jargv/plumbus/README.md

-# midus - Turn any function into a net/http handler
+# plumbus - Turn any function into a net/http handler

 A Flexible ServeMux and HandlerFunc - Use any function as a handler, as long as you implement a few interfaces to define